microsoft/BotBuilder-V3/Connector/ChannelData.md

 Special Notes:

 1. The `chat_id` parameter is common to all Telegram methods.
 If not provided, the framework will fill in this value for you.
-2. The Bot Framework expresses Telegram's `InputFile` type differently than Telegram does.
-Rather than sending the contents of the file itself, your bot should pass a `url` to the file, and associated `mediaType`.
+2. The Telegram channel expresses Telegram's `InputFile` type differently than the way it appears in the [Telegram Bot API](https://core.telegram.org/bots/api#inputfile).
+Rather than sending the file contents, your bot should pass the file's `url` and `mediaType`.
 This is shown in the example message below.
+3. When your bot receives a Connector message from the Telegram channel, the original Telegram message will be present in the channelData field.

 Example Message: